nirzaaa/minum/README.md

 You can download the script to the remote machine and run it for you automatically by using:
 `wget <my_ip>:<my_port>/minlinum.sh; chmod +x minlinum.sh; ./minlinum.sh`

+## Suggestions
+Have any suggestions?
+Something is missing? (:O) You can leave us an issue and we will look into it :)